someodd/someodd.github.io/showcase/_posts/2024-03-18-whisper-radio.md

 ### Troubleshooting/bug

-there's currently a bug where the script just uses `piper` for the piper command, but pipx installs things into a local/user directory or whatever, not globally, by default, so you need to edit `whisper.sh` and change `piper` to whatever `which piper` evaluates to.
+There's currently a bug where the script just uses `piper` for the piper command, but pipx installs things into a local/user directory or whatever, not globally, by default, so you need to edit `whisper.sh` and change `piper` to whatever `which piper` evaluates to.
+Of course this is just if you take care of the `piper` dependency by simply doing a user-level install using `pipx install piper` or whatever.

+I think it may be a good idea to look out for outputted files that are VBR (variable bit rate) or somehow vary from other files in bit rate.
+You may experience something playing too fast, the stream seemingly ending until you reload the stream, other weird glitches.

+Don't forget to port forward!
+This setup uses port 8000 and 8443, so you'd want to forward 80 to 8000 and 443 to 8443.

+I had an issue where it was looping one of the segments (weather) over and over.
+I `pkill ezstream`, deleted the playlists and output files and then ran `./whisper.sh` again.